 DocuClipper logo

-Honest comparison of the OCR tools accountants and AP teams actually use.
-Ranked on extraction accuracy, batch processing, QuickBooks/Xero sync, and real pricing — not vendor marketing.
+Honest comparison of the OCR tools accountants and AP teams actually use to turn PDF, scanned, and photographed invoices into structured data.
+Ranked on extraction accuracy, line-item capture, batch processing, QuickBooks/Xero sync, and real pricing — not vendor marketing.

 14-day free trialNo credit card required